Fibonacci retracement levels: The secret sauce to spotting market moves

 • 100% (end of the trend)

-How do you use them?
-Simple.
+Here's how to apply them in practice.
 Find a big price move (up or down), and the retracement levels will help predict where the price might take a breather or reverse.

 A candlestick chart displaying the Fibonacci level.